Undergraduate courses

 How long can I take to complete my degree?

-At Deakin, you can switch between part-time and full-time study and set your own pace throughout your education.
+You can switch between part-time and full-time study and set your own pace throughout your education at Deakin.
 How long it takes will vary depending on the course you're interested in.
 Check the course page for details.

 For more information on future student services and courses: